Doral Leadership Institute Partnership

-Participants should be aware that the courses offered are college-level credit courses and as such, require a certain level of commitment and effort.
-Courses are not-self paced and most have strict deadlines that require submission of work on a weekly basis.
+Courses are fully online and asynchronous, and most have strict deadlines that require submission of work on a weekly basis.
 Participants should carefully review the syllabus for each course in which they enroll to ensure they are aware of and able to comply with each instructor’s expectations and policies.
-In general, participants should expect to put in approximately 135 hours of work for each three-credit course in which they enroll.
+Participants should expect to put in approximately 135 hours of work for each three-credit course in which they enroll.

-Interested Doral Leadership Institute (DLI) Participants must apply to and be accepted by Doral College before they can enroll in a course.
-Interested parties must complete an Undergraduate application for the non-degree seeking program in which they wish to enroll.
+Doral Leadership Institute (DLI) Participants interested in taking courses through Doral College must apply to the college by completing the online application as an Undergraduate Student and be accepted to the College before they can be enrolled in courses for the non-degree seeking program in which they wish to enroll.

 - Reading Endorsement